Operation Trent: Assault

 The RSM in command of the FSB joined in the action, bringing forward the CO's HQ team to reinforce A Sqn when he believed the assault was stalling.
 They were several hundred meters from the enemy positions when he was shot in the leg by an AK-47 round, making him the second SAS soldier to be wounded.
 Several SAS soldiers were prevented from getting injured and/or killed by their body armour and helmets (they were equipped with tactical helmets and plate carrier body armour; most disliked wearing the helmets and allegedly had to be ordered to do so).
 Eventually, the A Sqn assault force reached the objective and cleared the caves.
 In one cave, they found 3 fighters sleeping, who were killed when they started scrambling for their weapons.
 They also cleared the HQ building, gathering all intelligence materials they could find.
 More fighters closed in on the SAS assault force who were then engaged by SAS snipers as both sides were now too close for air support to be called in.
 After 2 hours and finally mopping up the last remnants of al-Qaeda fighters at the facility, the objective had been cleared.
 In the al-Qaeda HQ, A Sqn members found an intelligence bounty- two laptops and a mass of paperwork with information.
 The mission lasted 4 hours and a total of 4 SAS operators had been wounded.
 Both squadrons withdrew and rendezvoused with a US CH-47 Chinook to extract their wounded, while the rest were extracted by C-130 Hercules from a TLZ (Temporary Landing Zone).

 Aftermath

 The 4 wounded SAS operators' injuries were not life-threatening.
-The lowest number of al-Qaeda terrorists and Taliban fighters killed is 18; other sources put the figure at 73 al-Qaeda killed.
-Several dozen more were wounded and captured, though no high level al-Qaeda leadership were among those killed or captured.
+The lowest number of al-Qaeda and Taliban fighters killed is 18; Several dozen more were wounded and captured, though no high level al-Qaeda leadership were among those killed or captured.
 By 18 December 2001, members of A Sqn and G Sqn were back at their base in the UK.
 Members of both squadrons were awarded a total of two CGCs, one DSO, two MCs and several MiDs; the strategic significance of the facility has never fully been explained.
 In January and February 2002, media sensationalised with accounts of the operation based mostly on speculation, with some suggesting that the bravery of the SAS merited Victoria Crosses.